 You may be surprised to learn what tricks you can leverage to lower your car insurance.
 Read on to find out all about them.

 You and your car

-When filling out a form for an insurance quote, it’s essential you enter your information as accurately as possible… in some areas.
+When filling out a form for a car insurance quote, it’s essential you enter your information as accurately as possible… in some areas.
 In others, the answer that springs to mind first might not be the one that gets you the best price.